jonathanlareau/jonathanlareau.github.io/99_about.md

 # One step at a time

-Just another technology enthusiasm.
+Just another enthusiasm for technology.

-I just find a way the keep my tips and notes accessible easly from anywhere.
+I just want a way to keep my tips and notes easily accessible from anywhere.

-Who knows, may be this can be usefull for some else.
+Who knows, maybe this can be useful for some else.

 # You can find me on ...